Undergraduate Module Descriptor

 This module ran during term 1 (12 weeks) and term 2 (11 weeks)

 |Available via distance learning|

-During the study of this course, you will first explore the fundamentals: the theories, institutions and processes of this system of law, including its sources, jurisdiction, mechanisms for dispute settlement and State responsibility.
-You will then focus on substantive issues affecting the regulation of activities in the international context, such as the use of force and regulation of armed conflicts, the law of the sea, international criminal justice, the protection of human rights, cyber, and outer space.
+On the module, you will first explore the fundamentals: the theories, institutions and processes of this system of law, including its sources, jurisdiction, mechanisms for dispute settlement and State responsibility.
+You will then focus on substantive issues affecting the regulation of activities in the international context.

 Studying international law is vital for anyone who may be considering working for international organisations and institutions, both governmental and non-governmental, responding to humanitarian, environmental and other global challenges.